jupyterlab/extension-examples/basics/hello-world/README.md

 export default extension;
 ```

-a JupyterLabPlugin contains a few attributes that are fairly self-explanatory
+a `JupyterFrontEndPlugin` contains a few attributes that are fairly self-explanatory
 in the case of `id` and `autoStart`.
 The `activate` attribute links to a
 function (`() => {}` notation) that takes one argument `app` of type
-`JupyterLab` and then calls the `console.log` function that is used to output
+`JupyterFrontEnd` and then calls the `console.log` function that is used to output
 something into the browser console in javascript. `app` is simply the main
 JupyterLab application.
 The activate function acts as an entry point into the
 extension and we will gradually extend it to access and modify functionality
 through the `app` object.

-Our new `JupyterLabPlugin` instance has to be finally exported to be visible to
+Our new `JupyterFrontEndPlugin` instance has to be finally exported to be visible to
 JupyterLab, which is done with the line `export default extension`.
 This brings
 us to the next point.
 How can we plug this extension into JupyterLab?